ueberdosis/tiptap/docs/src/docPages/guide/get-started.md

 ## toc

 ## Introduction
-tiptap is framework-agnostic and even works with plain JavaScript, if that’s your thing.
-To keep everthing as small and flexible as possible, it’s all very modular.
+tiptap 2 is framework-agnostic and even works with plain JavaScript, if that’s your thing.
+As the previous major version required Vue.js, we decided to focus on Vue.js in the first version of this guide.
+That said, it’s probably also helpful for developers who work with different technologies.

 Let’s take a few basic building blocks for a test drive.

 ## Requirements
 The following guide assumes you’re working with Vue.js.
 Hopefully, that helps to get you going with other frameworks (or without a framework at all), while we’re working on more guides.
 We also assume you’ve [set up Node.js](https://nodejs.org/en/download/) on your machine already.